scande3/hydra-tutorial/README.md

 $ hydra-tutorial
 ```

-If the tutorial app bombs with the `execJs: 'Could not find a JavaScript runtime'`
+*NOTE*: If the tutorial app bombs with the `execJs: 'Could not find a JavaScript runtime'`
 error, you may need to install a Javascript runtime such as [node.js](https://github.com/joyent/node/wiki/Installing-Node.js-via-package-manager).